ewels/rich-click/docs/index.md

 ## Features

 - 🌈 Rich command-line formatting of click help and error messages
-- 💫 Nice styles be default, usage is simply `import rich_click as click`
+- 😌 Same API as Click: usage is simply `import rich_click as click`
+- 💫 Nice styles by default
 - 💻 CLI tool to run on _other people's_ tools (prefix the command with `rich-click`)
 - 📦 Export help text as HTML or SVG
 - 🎁 Group commands and options into named panels